nimadez/voxel-builder/README.md

 - SPS rebuild delay (CPU)
 - Local storage, unable to save/load/undo/redo
 - Baking takes forever
+- Intolerable delay when starting and stopping the pathtracer
+- Slow down UI and CSS animations
+- Chrome tab may freeze or crash

 Of course, the number of voxels is unlimited, there are no restrictions, so you can use this program in the future with more powerful computers.

-■ GLB failed to import multiple meshes for voxelization Multiple meshes need to have the same properties, or they won't merge, the only solution is to merge meshes before exporting to GLB.
+■ Failed to import GLB meshes for voxelization Multiple meshes need to have the same properties, or they won't merge, the only solution is to merge meshes before exporting to GLB.